cosmos2718/Kimyubin/index.md

 My research interests lie in astrophysics, particularly **gravitational waves**, multi-messenger astronomy, and artificial intelligence.
 Recently, I have developed a strong interest in **astroinformatics**—the integration of astronomy and data science to gain new insights from gravitational wave observatory data.

 I am a member of KAGRA collaboration and Einstein Telescope collaboration.
 I develop machine learning tools for gravitational wave detector characterization and data analysis.
+For more details about my research and publications, please refer to the Research tab.

 ---